yinglunz/Pareto-Optimal-Model-Selection-in-Linear-Bandits/README.md

 # Pareto Optimal Model Selection in Linear Bandits

-This is the python code for our AISTATS 2022 paper **Pareto Optimal Model Selection in Linear Bandits**.
+This repository contains the python code for our AISTATS 2022 paper **Pareto Optimal Model Selection in Linear Bandits**.
 Packages used include: numpy, enum, math, copy, multiprocessing, pickle, time and matplotlib.

 We only include our implementations of `LinUCB`, `LinUCB Oracle`, `Dynamic Balancing`, (part of) `LinUCB++ with Carrol`, and `LinUCB++`.
 Please contact authors of `Smooth Corral` regarding the implement of `Smooth Corral`.